More about This Topic

 Undocumented Immigrants And Divorce In Illinois

-But, there is a group of people who don’t have a Homeland Security file where they can pluck their foreign marriage certificate from, undocumented immigrants.
+There is a group of people who don’t have a Homeland Security file where they can pluck their foreign marriage certificate from: undocumented immigrants.

 Undocumented immigrants didn’t enter the country through homeland security so there is no record of their marriage…with the U.S. government.